robjm16/sample_projects_and_articles/README.md

 # Sample Projects

+## Predicting the Appeal of Pet Photos ##
+This notebook, developed for a Kaggle competition, seeks to predict the popularity -- or "Pawpularity" -- of photos posted to an online pet rescue site.
+Pawpularity scores are based on viewer interest in the images, normalized for such factors as position on a web page and geographic locale.
+The broader aim of the Kaggle competition was to gain insight into improving the appeal of pet photos -- and to find more homes for rescue pets.

+The notebook contains an exploration of the images and related meta data as well as a number of machine learning models, including basic regression, gradient-boosted decision trees, neural networks and various ensembles.

+Scoring of the models was based on the root mean squared error (RMSE) of predicted scores versus actual scores.
+In the end, a pre-trained neural network, using images but not their associated meta data, scored the highest of the models considered in this notebook.

 ## Coronavirus Data Analysis and Commentary
 This [notebook](https://www.kaggle.com/robjm16/covid-19-data-prep-and-analysis) contains extensive exploratory data analysis related to the coronavirus pandemic from a variety of sources (including Johns Hopkins University and the Centers for Disease Control).
 Included are global and country-level analyses, as well as state-by-state drill downs for US data.
 Also included are commentary on dealing with highly ambiguous data and an article by me entitled ["Subways, Social Networks and the Coronavirus"](https://github.com/robjm16/samples/blob/master/Subways%2C%20Social%20Networks%20and%20the%20Coronavirus%20-%20Robert%20McKee%20-%20Medium.pdf) that views New York's coronavirus situation through the lens of "small world networks" and subways as super spreaders.